EndPointCorp/end-point-blog/2023/05/mount-remote-filesystem-sshfs.md

 - `idmap=user` - Translate between UID of connecting user and remote user.
 This causes remote files to appear to be owned by you, even though they are actually owned by the remote user on the remote system.

+To unmount on linux, run `fusermount -u /tmp/remote`.
+On macOS, run `umount /tmp/remote`.